DesktopMan/desticli/README.md

 ### *missing* - Show missing collection items that are for sale

 Checks your collections and compares it to the current vendor items for sale.
-Only supports emblems from the Outfitter at the moment.
-Shader support is right around the corner.
+Only supports emblems and shaders from the Outfitter at the moment.

 The items are printed in the order they are sold so should be easy to find.

 ```
+./desticli.py missing all
 ./desticli.py missing emblems
+./desticli.py missing shaders
 ```

 ## Item groups